Trump wins Idaho GOP caucus with overwhelming support; many participants favor returning to primary

 Mike McNamara said the Biden administration has been a "failure" and another four years with a Democratic president would be a "disaster" for the country.

-However, MacKenzie, who was on her way inside the caucus, said she did not want criticize too much having never participated in a caucus.
+MacKenzie, who was on her way inside the caucus, said she did not want criticize too much having never participated in a caucus

-Mike McNamara also said he would like to return to the presidential primary election.

-"I didn't think there was anything wrong with the other way of voting," he said.
+"I didn't think there was anything wrong with the other way of voting," Mike McNamara said.